kammitama5/kammitama5.github.io/_posts/2020-12-27-Sunday-December-27th.md

   disappointing in multi-dimensions (a subspace of disappointment!
 Yay!).
 - I was curious about welding and decided to take night classes in it, and classes at a local Makerspace, because I realized that the place in which I worked would never teach me.
 Mediocre, incompetent guys would walk in, who fumbled through using a multimeter
-  (they couldn't even figure out how to turn the setting from Amps to Volts), and they were given opportunities to learn and wire things before I did.
+  (they couldn't even figure out how to turn the setting from Amps to Volts; this is particularly nefarious when working with electricity, because the person then becomes a liability, as you must now look out for *their* safety *and yours* when working together!), and they were given opportunities to learn and wire things before I did.
 But that wouldn't stop me from learning.
 That wouldn't stop my curiosity.
 - At my job before that, I would spend the hour or two before heading over to my job reading and learning the resistor codes from a book.
 It was a book on Architectural lighting, and about codes.
 Later, I picked up a book on Automotive Lighting, and learned